su-developer-society/su-developer-society.github.io/events/index.md

 someone who's keen to tackle the project with you. 👩‍💻🧑‍💻

 This is the first event of this club.
-Please feel free to swing by and tell us what the Computer Club could do for you!
+Please feel free to swing by and tell us what the Developer Society could do for you!

 **2025-08-19** — Student lead talk: Make a personal website using GitHub Pages
 Willie Loftie-Eaton will give a talk on how you can create a simple personal